Binaryify/vue-tetris/README-EN.md

 ## 4. Experience in Development
 The Vue version and the React version of the core code are essentially the same, but there are a few problems when writing components, such as:

-1. React version store uses the immutable data structure, the store on the vuex if you use the immutable structure, not use to monitor data changes, so all the data in the store to use the common data, in the place where need these data provided by immutable fromJS conversion, where need common data is converted to common data, through the immutable toJS in the process of actual refactoring, I try to stay away from the core game logic, actually I didn't understand the game implementation logic is in the reconstruction of the complete, just ensure the consistency of input and output method, just be patience

-2. How to rewrite the React components into the Vue, my train of thought is to put the components as a function, ensure that an input (props) can get a certain output (view), and then do the same with different methods is also, React setState would trigger the render method, so can be defined in the methods from the render method to manually trigger the render method after the state change
+1. How to rewrite the React components into the Vue, my train of thought is to put the components as a function, ensure that an input (props) can get a certain output (view), and then do the same with different methods is also, React setState would trigger the render method, so can be defined in the methods from the render method to manually trigger the render method after the state change

-3. Life cycle, in simple terms, the React of corresponding Vue componentWillMount beforeMount, React componentDidMount corresponding Vue mounted, React to optimize the performance of shouldComponentUpdate in Vue does not need, does not need manual optimization is one of the reason that I like the Vue
+2. Life cycle, in simple terms, the React of corresponding Vue componentWillMount beforeMount, React componentDidMount corresponding Vue mounted, React to optimize the performance of shouldComponentUpdate in Vue does not need, does not need manual optimization is one of the reason that I like the Vue

-4. Vue does not have the React component of componentWillReceiveProps' life cycle, and my solution is to use watch to work with deep: true to listen for changes in props such as:
+3. Vue does not have the React component of componentWillReceiveProps' life cycle, and my solution is to use watch to work with deep: true to listen for changes in props such as:
 ```js
   watch: {
     $props: {